saref/frustration-index-UBQP/README.md

 3-Download and install Gurobi Optimizer (versions 8.0 and above are recommended) which can be downloaded from http://www.gurobi.com

-4-Install Gurobi into Anaconda
+4-Install Gurobi into Anaconda.
+You do this by first adding the Gurobi channel to your Anaconda channels and then installing the gurobi package from this channel.

+From a terminal window issue the following command to add the Gurobi channel to your default search list conda config --add channels http://conda.anaconda.org/gurobi

+Now issue the following command to install the Gurobi package conda install gurobi

 Completing these steps is explained in the following links:

 for windows
 https://www.gurobi.com/documentation/8.1/quickstart_windows/installing_the_anaconda_py.html